Ievgan/Log-Maker/README.md

 # Log-Maker
-Slice usefull information from a file and create new one
+Slices usefull information from a file and creates new one